 What do our readers think?
-We had a comment sent in last year (before Joe Biden became the presumptive Democratic nominee) from Marleen: “I think [whether Europe can depend on the US] all depends if Trump is re-elected next year – if he is then no, Europe can absolutely not depend on the US anymore.
+We had a comment sent in last year (before the election) from Marleen: “I think [whether Europe can depend on the US] all depends if Trump is re-elected next year – if he is then no, Europe can absolutely not depend on the US anymore.
 If a Democratic candidate wins on the other hand I think transatlantic relations will flourish again.”

 To get a response, we put Marleen’s comment to Daniel Fried, Weiser Family Distinguished Fellow at the Atlantic Council and former US Ambassador to Poland.
-We asked him whether he agreed with Marleen that transatlantic relations will improve if Joe Biden is elected in November.
+Ahead of the election, we asked him whether he agreed with Marleen that transatlantic relations would improve under Joe Biden.
 Is it as simple as that?